hikmatkhan/MORAL-C/preprocess/BCSS/README.md

+## 🧩 BCSS Data Processing (Adapted from WILDS Package)

+This preprocessing pipeline has been adapted from the [WILDS repository](https://github.com/p-lambda/wilds), specifically from their [CAMELYON17 preprocessing code](https://github.com/p-lambda/wilds/tree/main/dataset_preprocessing/camelyon17).
+It has been modified to work with the [BCSS dataset](https://github.com/PathologyDataScience/BCSS) to extract class-balanced patches from whole slide images (WSIs).

+---

+### 📦 Requirements

+- Make sure OpenCV is installed **before** installing the Python wrapper listed in `requirements.txt`.
+- Official OpenCV installation instructions: [OpenCV Docs](https://docs.opencv.org/4.x/df/d65/tutorial_table_of_content_introduction.html)

+---

+### ⚙️ Preprocessing Instructions

+#### 0️⃣ Download and Prepare Dataset

+1. Download the BCSS dataset from [here](https://github.com/PathologyDataScience/BCSS).
+2. Only extract the following folders:
+   - `masks`
+   - `rgbs_colorNormalized`
+3. Rename `rgbs_colorNormalized` to `images`.

+Your `<SLIDE_ROOT>` directory should now contain:

 ## BCSS processing using code from WILDS package
 The code here has been taken from the [WILDS package](https://github.com/p-lambda/wilds/tree/main).
 In particular from [this subdirectory](https://github.com/p-lambda/wilds/tree/main/dataset_preprocessing/camelyon17).